cau777/aerial-ops-challenge/README.md

 #### Test coverage
 Currently, tests cover the basic behaviour of the 3 server procedures.
 They rely on a local MongoDb instance and a separate S3 storage bucket.
 It would be beneficial to implement some tests for the client and some E2E tests.

+#### Icons
+Icons are provided as functional components from [heroicons](https://heroicons.com/).

+## The tech stack
+- tRPC for client-api communication
+- Typescript for type-checking
+- Zod for schema validation
+- NextJS for routes
+- MongoDB to store messages
+- AWS S3 to store images
+- Jest for tests
+- pnpm for dependency management
+- Tailwind for styles

 ## Possible improvements
 * The app is vulnerable to Denial Of Service attacks because there's nothing preventing a malicious client from sending